nickmonad/bips.dev/web/content/85/index.md

 ## Applications

-Application number define how entropy will be used post processing.
+The Application number defines how entropy will be used post processing.
 Some basic examples follow:

-Derivation path uses the format `m/83696968'/{app_no}'/{index}'` where *{app\_no}* path for the application, and *{index}* in the index.
+Derivation path uses the format `m/83696968'/{app_no}'/{index}'` where *{app\_no}* is the path for the application, and *{index}* is the index.

 ### BIP39

 Application number: 39'

-Truncate trailing (least significant) bytes of the entropy to the number of bits required to map to the relevant word length 128 bits for 12 words, 256 bits for 24 words.
+Truncate trailing (least significant) bytes of the entropy to the number of bits required to map to the relevant word length: 128 bits for 12 words, 256 bits for 24 words.

 The derivation path format is:
 `m/83696968'/39'/{language}'/{words}'/{index}'`

-Example a BIP39 mnemonic with 12 English words (first index) would have the path `m/83696968'/39'/0'/12'/0'` the next key would be `m/83696968'/39'/0'/12'/1'` etc.
+Example: a BIP39 mnemonic with 12 English words (first index) would have the path `m/83696968'/39'/0'/12'/0'`, the next key would be `m/83696968'/39'/0'/12'/1'` etc.

 Language Table